hotnops/apeman/README.md

 ### Initializing the AWS schema

 The first time that you start apeman, the AWS nodes and relationships need to be added to the graph.
 This includes all services, actions, resource types, and condition keys.
+THIS ONLY NEEDS TO BE RUN ONCE!
+If AWS updates a service or adds an action, then you will need to re-run this command to honor the new changes.
 To do this, run the following command:

 ```
-cd utils
+// From apeman/utils
 python -m init.aws_initialize -o ../import
 ```